AlunYou/AlunYou.github.io/_posts/2016-04-20-mapreduce-job-runs-in-both-local-mode-and-docker-cluster-mode.markdown

   + **mapreduce.map.java.opts is JVM needed memory, it should be small than mapreduce.map.memory.mb which is the memory the hadoop scheduler should ask from the node machine**

-#####2. `Need to distinguish local file or hdfs file`.
-Be reminded that you're writing for jobs for cluster run too.
+<h6>2. <strong>Need to distinguish local file or hdfs file</strong>.
+Be reminded that you're writing for jobs for cluster run too. </h6>

-###<br>Conclusion: I believe this pattern could be extracted into a development framework someday.
+<h3><br>Conclusion: I believe this pattern could be extracted into a development framework someday.</h3>

 [docker-file]: https://hub.docker.com/r/higherone/alunyou.github.io/~/dockerfile/